wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-excel-automation/includes/3-reading-excel-document.md

 ![Screenshot of Read from Excel worksheet properties advanced section.](..\media\read-from-excel-properties-advanced-tab.png)

 Alternatively, select cells in the document to which the instance is assigned, and use the **Values from selection** option to retrieve the values of the currently selected cells.
-To select all data in an Excel worksheet, select **All available value from worksheet** in the **Retrieve** field.
+To retrieve all data from an Excel worksheet, select **All available values from worksheet** in the **Retrieve** field.

 ![Screenshot of the Retrieve field in the Read from Excel worksheet action.](..\media\read-from-excel-action-properties-all-values.png)